astronomer/airflow-guides/guides/dynamic-tasks.md

 ## Example Implementations

-In this section we'll show how to implement dynamic task mapping for two classic use cases: processing files in S3 and implementing a pluggable ML Ops pipeline.
+In this section we'll show how dynamic task mapping can be implemented for two classic use cases: ELT and ML Ops.
 The first will highlight use of traditional Airflow operators, and the second will use decorated functions and the TaskFlow API.

-### Processing Files From S3
+### ELT

 For our first example, we'll implement one of the most common use cases for dynamic tasks: processing files in S3.
 In this scenario, we will use an ELT framework to extract data from files in S3, load it into Snowflake, and then transform the data using Snowflmappake's built-in compute.
 We assume that files will be dropped daily, but we don't know how many will arrive each day.
 We'll leverage dynamic task mapping to create a unique task for each file at runtime.
 This gives us the benefit of atomicity, better observability, and easier recovery from failures.